-Q: Have you ever noticed the amount of CPU/memory that SAM Broadcaster uses?
+Q: Have you ever noticed the amount of CPU that SAM Broadcaster Pro uses?

-Users have reported that they cannot run SAM Broadcaster without the program taking up a lot of the CPU/resources.
+Users of the software have reported that they cannot run SAM Broadcaster without the program taking up ALL of the computers CPU/resources.

 Ever since SAM Broadcaster v2.x.x the program has always required huge amounts of the CPU/memory.

 SAM Broadcaster has always been a resource hog no matter how much processing power your PC had.

-SAM is a very system intensive piece of software.
+SAM Broadcaster is a very system intensive piece of software.
 It requires a lot of the systems time and resources.

 I saw this on a post on a forum recently.